0xProject/0x-monorepo/contracts/staking/spec/spec.md

 ## 3 Contract Management

 This section outlines steps for managing the system of smart contracts.
 Operations are atomically executed as a group.
-Specific functions are outlined in the Interface section, below.

 ### 3.1 Deploying the system